 2. Forgivable Mortgages

-4. Closing Cost Assistance Programs for Home Buyers
+4. Closing Cost Assistance Programs For First-Time Buyers

 Closing cost assistance programs are home buyer stimulus plans that pay up to 100% of a buyer’s purchase closing costs, including title expenses, transfer taxes, and mortgage fees.